What a Guided Hike With Active by Nature Is Like

 (2) Troll Falls (Year Round): The trail to lower Troll Falls is virtually flat.
 But we go on from there to view several other waterfalls, turning around at Upper Troll Falls.
 Although there is a bit of elevation gain and some steep sections and stairs to negotiate, we take our time and make many stops to view the scenery on this popular, beautiful little hike.
 Distance: Approximately 5 km.
 Time: Approximately 2 hours.

-(3) High Rockies Trail From Goat Creek Trailhead (Winter Only): This is a very short trail, but one that will give you a taste of the wilderness.
+(3) High Rockies Trail From Goat Creek Trailhead (CLOSED BY ALBERTA PARKS FOR THE 2022 SEASON: Winter Only): This is a very short trail, but one that will give you a taste of the wilderness.
 It will take you as far as the "side door entrance" to Banff National Park before we access the High Rockies Trail and descend down to pretty little Goat Creek.
 There are two somewhat steep hills to negotiate both on the way out and the way back.
 Still, this terrain is considered easy and avalanche-free.
 Distance: Approximately 4 km Time: Approximately 2 Hours

 (4) Watridge Lake/Karst Springs (Year-Round): It takes about one hour to get to Wateridge Lake along a mostly flat, avalanche free and very easy to negotiate trail.
 From Watridge Lake, the trail steepens considerably.
 But similar to Troll Falls, there are many places to stop along the way to admire the cascading creek and take photos before we turn around at the Karst spring and re-trace our steps.
 Distance: 10 km.
 Time: Between 3 and 4 hours.